 If you have taken feverfew for more than one week, do not abruptly stop taking it.
 Stopping it too quickly may cause rebound headaches, anxiety, fatigue, muscle stiffness and/or joint pain.

 Feverfew is a well-respected herb in both the traditional and modern medicine worlds.
-For migraines and headaches, it’s without a doubt one of my top recommendations for natural relief.
+For migraines and headaches, it’s without a doubt one of our top recommendations for natural relief.
 But it doesn’t stop at migraines.
-We can’t forget that it also does the follwing:
+We can’t forget that it also does the following:

 - Calms rheumatoid arthritis, heals dermatitis, potentially combats cancer and prevents blood clots.